SIEM Use Cases

 How to Detect Unauthorized Access to the Shared Folders

 Windows file server acts as a file and folder storage that can be accessed by many users.
 Even though a working environment based on cooperation has many benefits, it may be difficult to prevent unauthorized access by monitoring the authorizations to shared folders.
 In order for the users to access the shared folders only, which they use while working, the managers need detailed authorization reports of all shared folders in IT media.
 These reports indicate whether any user has extreme authorization levels that may cause them to become an insider threat.
 In big corporations with many users and a workload that continually increases, it may be difficult for a manager to monitor the access authorization for any user account by using local methods.
-A proactive and continuous solution is required in order to remain above the file server authorizations.

 How to detect unauthorized access to shared folders